A Subtle Way to Improve Your Smile

 Yes, clear aligners should be worn for 20 to 22 hours per day to stay on track with your treatment plan.
 They are designed to work continuously throughout the day and night.
 You should only remove your aligners for meals and when brushing or flossing your teeth.

 Wearing them consistently helps guide your teeth according to your treatment plan.
-Removing them too often can slow down progress or affect the outcome of your treatment.
+Removing them too often may delay progress or affect the outcome of your treatment.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today